Easy Mango Cobbler Recipe

 • Combine flour, oats, sugar, cardamom and salt.
 Add the butter and mix with a stand mixer until it holds together in coarse clumps, adding a splash of water, if needed.

-• Drop large tablespoons of dough on top of warm fruit.
+• Drop large tablespoons of the flour mixture on top of the warm fruit.

 • Bake 35-40 minutes, until the edges are bubbling and the top is golden brown.